A Guide to Improving Metabolic Health for Longevity

 Keeping Your Cellular Machinery Tuned Up

 The good news is that we are not passive observers in this process.
 We now understand how to support these vital cellular pathways.
+Many longevity interventions work by modulating nutrient sensing pathways—such as mTOR, AMPK, and insulin/IGF-1 signaling—which regulate metabolism and aging.
 By focusing on specific compounds that can either boost NAD+ or activate sirtuin proteins, we can help our cells maintain their function.
+Notably, rapamycin-mediated lifespan increase is achieved by inhibiting the mTOR pathway, which regulates cell growth and autophagy; studies in model organisms have shown that rapamycin can extend lifespan by modulating these nutrient sensing and regenerative processes.

 Let’s break down some of the most-studied compounds for healthy aging: